 - No Email: allows you to be part of the group without having emails sent to you.
 You can still post and read others’ messages by logging into the community site.

-5. Join a NASCIO Forum.
-Participate in NASCIO by joining a Forum or Committee.
-You will achieve access to calls and webinars on those topics, and the availability to collaborate with NASCIO peers whom have similar interests.
-Email Membership if you have any questions.
+5. Join a NASCIO Event.
+Participate in NASCIO by RSVPing to a monthly issue forum or virtual meeting.
+You will be able to collaborate with NASCIO peers whom have similar interests.

-If you’re already in the community you want to post to, you can click “Add” next to Latest Discussion Posts and follow the same steps as above.
+If you’re already in the community you want to post to, you can click “Add” in the Discussion tab and follow the same steps as above.

 To reply to someone else’s post, click the blue, Reply to Discussion button.
 Type your response, add any attachments necessary, and then click send.

 Replying Directly to a Person as a Private Message

 In a community, everyone benefits from discussions because we all get to learn and problem solve together.
 But we also understand that there are times when it’s more appropriate to reply directly to a person, rather than the entire community.
 To send a private reply, click the arrow next to the blue “Reply to Discussion” button.
 From the drop-down menu, select “Reply to Sender”.
 Your response will only be sent to the person you’re sending a private reply to.

 7. Check out the Library.
 The community is all about collaborating and learning from one another.
 The Library is the perfect place to share and download documents, videos, links, and more.
 To view a community’s library resources, first go into the community you want to see resources for.
 Once there, select “Library” from the community navigation.
 Once in the library, you can view the various documents within that specific library.

 To view an item in detail or to download the item, click a document within the library.
 Then, click Download.
 The document will now download to your computer.